Pece17/IoTBeacon/README.md

 ```

-# 2. Bluetooth beacon (Work in progress)
+# 2. Bluetooth beacons (Work in progress)

-- 2 x Bluetooth low energy (BLE) BlueBeacon tags developed by BlueUp
+- Three Bluetooth low energy (BLE) beacons
-- Beacons broadcast their identifier to nearby devices - in this project to Raspberry Pis
+- Beacons broadcast their identifier to nearby devices that are Raspberry Pis in this project
-- Beacons are configured using BlueBeacon Manager App

-## 2.1.
-BlueBeacon Manager App

-- Includes Device (beacon) information, Global settings, Eddystone slots, iBeacon / Quuppa slots, Safety slot
-- We upgraded the firmware and changed the passwords for the beacons

-# 3. Raspberry Pi
+# 3. Raspberry Pis

 We are using three Raspberry Pi 3 model B computers on this project